-This is always a hot question for community builders: how did you get here?
-While the stories are as diverse as the communities that we build, the winding career path of most community professionals makes it incredibly difficult for newcomers to navigate — and for veterans to grow.
+This is always a hot question for community builders: How did you get here?
+While the stories are as diverse as the communities that we build, the winding career path of most community professionals makes it incredibly difficult for newcomers to become a community manager — and for veterans to grow.

 - Maybe you’re in college and considering going down this career path (and you’re crossing your fingers it is well-paved).

 - Maybe you’re in the midst of a career transition and thinking of how to transfer your skills to a community role.